A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Related literature and our contribution

-We prove the correctness and termination of our method, which we call \emph{approximate scenario bracketing procedure} (ASBP), and compare it to the state-of-the-art SAMs from~\cite{toenissen11} (\emph{improved scenario addition method} (ISAM)) and~\cite{RODRIGUES2021499} (\emph{scenario reduction procedure} (SRP)), which are described in Section~\ref{sec:alg-previous}.
-The comparison is performed on two applications described in Section~\ref{sec:applications}.
-The first application is a robust version of a capacitated location routing problem~\cite{alvarez,toro} with hard second-stage problems (i.e., more time is spent on the second-stage problems than on the master problems overall).
+We prove the correctness and termination of our method, which we call \emph{approximate scenario bracketing procedure} (ASBP), and compare it to the state-of-the-art \CCG{} methods from~\cite{toenissen11} (\emph{improved scenario addition method} (ISAM)) and~\cite{RODRIGUES2021499} (\emph{scenario reduction procedure} (SRP)), which are described in Section~\ref{sec:alg-previous}.
+A feature comparison of our method and these methods is provided in Table~\ref{tab:algorithm-comparison}.
+We compare the three methods on two applications described in Section~\ref{sec:applications}.
+The first application is a robust version of a capacitated location routing problem \cite{alvarez,toro} with hard second-stage problems (i.e., more time is spent on the second-stage problems than on the master problems overall).
 Here, our method outperforms both the ISAM and the SRP considerably even for a target gap of zero, and the margin of improvement is even larger when a non-zero target gap is used.
-The second application is a robust integrated berth allocation and quay crane assignment and scheduling problem~\cite{AGRA2018138,RODRIGUES2021499} with comparatively easy second-stage problems (i.e., less time is spent on the second-stage problems than on the master problems overall).
-Even though our method is mostly targeted at problems with hard second-stage problems, the computational results show that it still outperforms the ISAM by a notable margin for this problem, and it shows a similar or slightly better performance than the SRP that has been specifically designed for this application.
+The second application is a robust integrated berth allocation and quay crane assignment and scheduling problem \cite{AGRA2018138,RODRIGUES2021499} with comparatively easy second-stage problems (i.e., less time is spent on the second-stage problems than on the master problems overall).
+Even though our method is mostly targeted at problems with hard second-stage problems, the computational results show that it still outperforms the ISAM by a notable margin for this problem, and it \revv{even shows a better performance than the SRP which has been specifically designed for this application}.

 Moreover, we perform an analysis of the impact of the different speed-up techniques employed in our method by comparing it to several variants in which one of these techniques is disabled in each case.